-After reading this article, you may think differently the next time your pet dog tries to eat some grass!
+After reading this, you may think differently the next time your dog tries to eat grass!
 In all seriousness, Chlorophyll is beneficial for animals and it’s sensible to consider supplementing it.

-There are practical reasons to ensure the family dog gets enough chlorophyll in their diet.
-It reduces bad breath but it’s also good for digestion and may improve a furry friend’s coat, making it a bit shinier.
+There are practical reasons to ensure your dog gets enough chlorophyll in their diet.
+It reduces bad breath but it’s also good for digestion and may improve a furry coat, making it shinier.

 While chlorophyll is now incorporated into some dog treats, feeding your buddy certain human foods will also deliver these valuable nutrients.
 Providing this powerful plant pigment to a pet is perfect.

 Can I Give My Dog Chlorophyll?
 Answer: Yes

 Despite the carnivorous nature of your canine, this ‘plant super food’ offers numerous benefits.

 There are quality dog bones treats with chlorophyll which are quite popular.
 You’ll be feeding Fido treats in a nutritious way and we’ll be digging into details.
 For now, know that sharing spinach will provide a pet with plenty but other dog-friendly foods also contain chlorophyll!